Asset Lifecycle Management Process: Optimizing Your IT Strategy

 What is the asset lifecycle management process?

 Asset lifecycle management (ALM) is the practice of managing IT assets from acquisition to disposal.
 It covers planning, procurement, deployment, maintenance, and retirement.
-The goal: get full value from each asset while keeping costs predictable and compliance on track.
+The goal is to get full value from each asset while keeping costs predictable and compliance on track.

 How does ALM differ from ITAM?

 IT Asset Management is the broader discipline.
-It includes financial tracking, software license management, contract management, and compliance across all IT resources.
-ALM is one component of ITAM, focused specifically on the stages an individual asset moves through during its useful life.
-Think of ITAM as the program.
-ALM is the process within it.
+It covers financial tracking, software license management, contract management, and compliance across all IT resources.
+ALM is one component of ITAM, focused on the stages an individual asset moves through during its useful life.
+Think of ITAM as the program and ALM as the process within it.

 Why the asset lifecycle management process matters